sonab-studios/mern-starter-todo-app/frontend/README.md

 -   To build: `npm run build`
 -   Run on local: `npm start`

-## Environment Variables

-Create a \*.env file with the following variables. e.g.
-* REACT_APP_API_URL=http://localhost:8080

 ## Login

-When the backend test is run is creates the following dummy user which can be used to login.
+When the backend test is executed, is creates the following dummy user which can be used to login.
 email: foo.bar@test.com
 password: Password!123